Luciana Berger receives Jo Cox award for fighting hate crime

 The National No2H8 Crime Awards 2018 will be a celebration of those actively working to tackle hatred, intolerance and prejudice.

-So if you know someone who has been active and exceptional in showing zero tolerance to hate crime, this is the perfect opportunity to nominate them for the No2H8 Crime Awards.
+So if you know someone who has been active and exceptional in showing zero tolerance to hate crime, this is the perfect opportunity to nominate for the No2H8 Crime Awards.

 No2H8 Crime Awards 2018: Help us honour the heroes who stand up and fight hate and bigotry